A side project for people between jobs

 Who's running this

-I started Job Search Side Hustle because the waiting is corrosive, and because I didn't want to finish the search with nothing to show for the months it took.
-A side project is the obvious answer — but a side project alone is lonely and easy to abandon.
-A side project with one other person who's also between things is a different thing entirely.
-It has a deadline, a witness, and a reason to ship.
+I started Job Search Side Hustle because waiting for the next role is hard.
+Having extra time to develop side projects I've always wanted to work on, and to have something to show for the time in between roles seems like a great idea.
+But a side project with one other person is a different thing entirely.
+It fosters creative collaboration, has a deadline, a witness, and a reason to ship.

-Searching for a job is lonely, slow, and mostly invisible work.
-Most advice is noise.
+Searching for a job is lonely, slow, invisible, and gives you almost no feedback.

+It's also a huge opportunity.
+You have time on your hands.
 The highest-leverage thing you can do between roles is build something small with someone complementary.
 A prototype, a case study, a tool, a written teardown.
+Pursue a certification.
 Something that exists at the end of six weeks.
+Something you can post about or that makes the job easier to get.
+Something that gives you a win, a story, and maybe even a new skill or two.

 We don't run a course, a community, or a platform.
 We hand-match pairs.
 That's it.